DMTF/Redfishtool/README.md

        -c <cfgFile>,--config=<cfgFile>  -- read options (including credentials) from file <cfgFile>
        -T <timeout>,--Timeout=<timeout> -- timeout in seconds for each http request.
 Default=10 -P <property>, --Prop=<property> -- return only the specified property.
+Applies only to all "get" operations -E, --Entries                    -- Fetch the Logs entries.
+Applies to Logs sub-command of Systems, Chassis and Managers
-Applies only to all "get" operations -v,  --verbose                   -- verbose level, can repeat up to 5 times for more verbose output -v(header), -vv(+addl info), -vvv(Request trace), -vvvv(+subCmd dbg), -vvvvv(max dbg)
+       -v,  --verbose                   -- verbose level, can repeat up to 5 times for more verbose output -v(header), -vv(+addl info), -vvv(Request trace), -vvvv(+subCmd dbg), -vvvvv(max dbg)